destenson/kalman-filter-rs/PRPs/99-python-bindings.md

 ## Status: NOT FEASIBLE AS AUTOMATIC SOLUTION

 ## Summary
-Initial goal was to provide Python bindings for the kalman_filter Rust crate with automatic binding generation during the build process.
+Initial goal was to provide Python bindings for the kalman_filters Rust crate with automatic binding generation during the build process.
 Research has shown this is not feasible without significant manual wrapper code.

 ## Research Findings